tahirkhan05/brainWaveClassifier/CODE_EXPLAINED.md

 - How cross-validation folds are assigned

 Setting a fixed seed means every run of the script produces **identical results**.
-This is essential for a portfolio project — your accuracy number should not change each time you run it.

 The number 42 has no special meaning; any integer works.